 Magdalena Chmielewska is a writer-director based in Vienna.
 Her films traveled to renown international film festivals and won various awards and mentions including the First Steps Award and Max Ophüls Preis, the most important newcomer trophies in the German speaking world.
 At the 56th edition of the prestigious Karlovy Vary International Film Festival Chmielewska was in the selection of the ten most outstanding newcomer directors from Europe.
-Her cinematic language expresses a powerful and visceral style that tells stories of human longing while revealing the otherness within us.
+Her powerful and visceral film-making style tells stories of human longing while revealing the otherness within us.
 The starting point for ‘Heaven’s Meadow’ and ‘Lullaby’ was rooted in her own experiences.
-Her long-standing practice of contemporary dance complements her methods of working with actors and non-actors, with whom she consistently delivers uniquely truthful performances.
+Her long-standing practice of contemporary dance complements her methods of working with actors and non-actors, with whom she consistently creates uniquely truthful performances.
 Her work ranges from narrative cinema and hybrid documentaries to music videos and commercials.
-During her training years she learnt directing i.a. from the world known Austrian directors Jessica Hausner and Michael Haneke, among others.
+During her training years, she learned directing from world-renowned directors Jessica Hausner and Michael Haneke, among others.
 In addition to her film-making, she also works as a lecturer in directing.
 Portfolio.

 Masterclass with Magdalena Chmielewska at the Joongang University and the SESIFF in Seoul.